You simply need to make 30 Summer Freezer Meals in 3 hours! Prep, bag, freeze & slow cook your way to easy mealtimes! Aren’t crockpots the best?

 Are you new to freezer/slow cooker meals?
 I have to say I was skeptical at first — really would it save me that much time?
 The answer is yes.
 Absolutely.
 The freedom of not wondering what to do about dinner, the not scrambling around at 3 pm, the saving money by not ordering take out because I “forgot” to cook.
 These meals are life savers.

-We here at Who Needs a Cape have put together quite a collection of freezer meals.
+Here at Who Needs A Cape? we have put together quite a collection of freezer meals.
 Like I said previously, I’m using 15 different recipes and doubling them to make 30 meals.
 However, if one of these meals isn’t exactly you and your family’s taste, browse through our 40 meals, 20 meals and 7 meals.

 If you don’t have a lot of freezer space, consider making the 15 meals and NOT doubling.
 Or definitely check out the 7 meals.
 Perfect for the people who don’t have a ton of room.
 You could even cut my 15 meal list in half and pick the dinners that really appeal to you.